-Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, or nausea.
+Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, and/or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air at once!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
-These include pregnant women, persons with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.
+These include pregnant women, people with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.

-Natural Gas: Natural gas is odorless.
-An odor-making agent is added to natural gas.
-The odor helps you detect a natural gas leak.
-However, the odor added to natural gas can fade.
-Natural gas may be present even though no odor exists.
+Propane/LP Gas: Propane/LP gas is odorless.
+An odor-making agent is added to the gas.
+The odor helps you detect a propane/LP gas leak.
+However, the odor added to gas can fade.
+Propane/LP gas may be present even though no odor exists.